Alaska salmon movement gains momentum, but comes up short of passing Measure 1.

 Thank you, Wild Salmon Center donors and friends, for being a central force in this campaign.
 Stand for Salmon could not have reached the heights it did without you, and our partners in Alaska have been explicit about expressing gratitude to the WSC community.

-The Stand for Salmon movement is not about just one vote, it is not going anywhere.
+The Stand for Salmon movement is not about just one vote, and it is not going anywhere.
 Led by fishermen, sportsmen and women, Native leaders, and conservation groups across Alaska, it has been working for five years to improve public participation and stronger standards for development in Alaska.
 The campaign continues, with new momentum, new members, and new campaign knowledge and muscle from the Measure 1 chapter.

 Stay tuned as we turn to working with decision makers in the state capitol in Juneau to improve habitat protections in Alaska and prevent significant damage to Bristol Bay and all of Alaska’s world class salmon fisheries.